japer-technology/gh-openclaw/docs/github-mode/analysis/overlay-implementation.md

 5. The **contract-first design** decouples evolution of core and overlay.

 A fork owner can install GitHub Mode by adding files to owned paths, sync with upstream at any cadence without conflicts, and fully remove the overlay by deleting those same paths — returning to a state indistinguishable from vanilla upstream.
 The installed runtime is never aware that GitHub Mode existed.

+Alternative approaches were compared — patches, submodules, monorepo embedding, and separate repos were all evaluated and found inferior to this overlay approach.